Viewing archives for Music

 QE’s helping hand at Christmas

-Amid all the end-of-term busyness, QE pupils and staff still found time to remember people less fortunate themselves, both locally and further afield.
+Amid all the end-of-term busyness, QE pupils and staff still found time to remember people less fortunate than themselves, both locally and further afield.

 The QE Barbershop group gave their first-ever performance of a full programme of music in a fundraising concert in central London for the Family Action charity.